 Time blocking also give you the ability to cut out distractions for a feasible, set amount of time.
 I recommend working in 60 to 90 minute blocks of time but you don’t have to start that way.
-Focus is something you learn over time so work your way up to longer time blocks if needed and properly develop that habit first.
+Focus is something you develop overt time like a muscle, so work your way up to longer time blocks if needed and properly develop that habit first.
 If you’re not used to having a closed door policy with no electronics, phone off, and no distractions, start with 20 minutes.
 Set a timer and give yourself 20 minutes to focus on a single task.
 Block out what you are going to be doing for that 20 minutes on your calendar.
 Determine ahead of time what your goal is and exactly what you’re setting out to accomplish to make the best use of that time.

 If you don’t utilize time blocking, some tasks tend to take all day or double the amount of time it would take to complete had you scheduled a time block for it.
 If you schedule a task for 60 minutes, your goal is to accomplish that task in 60 minutes.
 It is like you’re running a sprint.
 The time block gives you a competitive edge and makes you much more likely to meet that deadline on the clock.
 You will also be more effective and efficient if you have blocked that time out and been proactive with your task instead of reactive, just letting it happen whenever you “have the time.”
 As you’ve probably learned, you never just “have the time.”
 You need to make the time for what matters most to you.